What muscles do you use when running?

 What is a physiotherapist and what do they do?

-Running also works your core muscles (these are basically the muscles of your torso, from the pelvis to the shoulder, and include the abdominal, lower back, buttock, pelvis and hip muscles), to keep your spine aligned as you run.
+Running also works and tones your core muscles (these are basically the muscles of your torso, from the pelvis to the shoulder, and include the abdominal, lower back, buttock, pelvis and hip muscles), to keep your spine aligned as you run.
 Running is an effective core workout, thanks to the consistent spinal rotation that occurs when your arms and legs come forward with each stride.
 Run on uneven surfaces to further challenge them.

 Strong core muscles also increase stability and help maintain good form throughout.
 It is therefore worth working on your core away from running as a strong core can help the main running muscles work at their optimum efficiency.